Skip to main content

 a. which product attribute (column) from your feed you want to use

-In the example below, we enter a rule to give all hiking boots with a price less than €100 a perfect match on the answer 'Less than €100'.
+In the example below, we enter a rule to give all hiking boots with a price lower than €150 a perfect match on the answer 'Less than €150'.
 We selected the column price from the product feed.
-We chose the Less than rule and entered a value of 100.
+We chose the 'Less than or equal to' rule and entered a value of 150.

 5. Check the result of your rule by clicking Preview this rule.
 In the case of the above rule, we get the following result, which we know is correct: